DopierRex/OneNext/README.md

 -CalmCommander, file commander by perrada69, Miroslav Bursa

 All credits are attributed to the original authors of the above ports, utilities, and tools.
-Licences, original source code, references, and relevant links are included on this repository.
-You are encouraged to learn about the awesome projects of the creators by checking their main repositories and extensive work.
+Licences, original source code, and relevant links are included on this repository.
+You are encouraged to learn about the awesome projects of the original creators by checking their main repositories and extensive work.

 Please note that Arcade cores/roms are NOT included in this repository; arcades are not within the scope of this project at present.
 If you are interested in arcade cores, you should check out Victor Trucco's fantastic work on his repository https://gitlab.com/victor.trucco/zx-spectrum-next-cores/-/tree/master/Cores/Arcades